Aging in Place

 AGING IN PLACE IN COMMUNITIES: SENSE OF PLACE

-See the Social Well-being section of this report for further discussion of the factors that impact the social well-being of older adults.
+See the Social Wellbeing section of this report for further discussion of the factors that impact the social wellbeing of older adults.

 CENTRAL INDIANA COMMUNITIES ARE GOOD PLACES TO LIVE

 When asked to rate specific characteristics of their community, respondents tended to be more critical: Only four characteristics received mostly positive ratings.
 Ease of travel by car was viewed positively, as was the related issue of getting to places.
-A slight majority of respondents view ease of walking and access to affordable quality food positively.
+A slight majority of respondents viewed ease of walking and access to affordable, quality food positively.
 On the other hand, only four out of ten older adults viewed the cost of living or the availability of affordable, quality housing favorably.

-In another focus group, participants believe their neighborhoods are in decline, with a decrease in homeowners and an increase in renters and abandoned homes resulting in disinvestment in the area by its residents.
-One person noted that an increase in traffic by her home resulted in property damage and trash, and she is searching for programs to assist with repairs.
-A sense of place from their neighborhood is impactful to older adults in Central Indiana, who rely on this to maintain a good quality of life and to remain in their communities for as long as they wish.
+In another focus group, participants believed their neighborhoods were in decline, with a decrease in homeowners and an increase in renters and abandoned homes resulting in disinvestment in the area by its residents.
+One person noted that an increase in traffic by her home resulted in property damage and trash, and she was searching for programs to assist with repairs.
+For those residing in Indianapolis and Marion County, the Mayor’s Action Center (MAC) provides a way to report issues and request services (https://www.indy.gov/agency/mayors-action-center ).

 VETERANS AGING IN PLACE

 On the other hand, veterans have higher rates of disability than non-veterans (38 percent vs 27 percent).
-Veteran status does not eliminate the poverty gap between Blacks and Whites – Black older veterans are twice as likely to experience poverty than other veterans of color, and almost three times as likely to experience poverty compared to White older veterans.
+Veteran status does not eliminate the poverty gap between Blacks and Whites.
+Black older veterans are twice as likely to experience poverty than other veterans of color, and almost three times as likely to experience poverty compared to White older veterans.

 Barriers to successful aging in place by Black and other older adults of color